Toolbox Reference#

 ---update

-forces repository list update before installing packages.
+forces a repository list update before installing packages.

 ---skip-update

-skips repository list update before installing packages.
+skips the repository list update before installing packages.

 ---update-new